 - Overloaded Information

-When individuals think of they are attacked or threatened, they start engaging defensiveness, such as verbally attacking other, being overly judgmental, making ironic and objecting others.
+When individuals think of they are attacked or threatened, they start engaging defensiveness, such as verbally attacking others, being overly judgmental, making ironic and objecting others.

 Understanding of words is different towards different persons in accordance with factors involving their illustration such as age, culture and education, etc. these factors can deeply influence the meaning of words towards individuals.
 Special technology or technical language used for communication within groups or within an organization is Jargon.